Use our free templates and learn everything you need to know to make your resume ATS-friendly below.

 3. Include job-related keywords

-Recruiters use ATS software to identify applications that include specific job-related resume keywords.
+Recruiters use ATS software to identify applications that include specific job-related resume keywords, or filter candidates in their database by searching for specific skills.

 There’s no “trick” for “beating” the ATS.
 Techniques like including “hidden keywords” in a white font on your resume won’t actually do anything.